StackHawk

 Insecure direct object reference (IDOR) is a type of security vulnerability that occurs when an application references an object using a direct reference.
 A hacker/attacker can exploit this to gain access to sensitive data or perform unauthorized actions.

 For example, a GET request is used to fetch user details such as name, card details, family member details, etc., and the API relies on the user ID, which the client sends as a parameter.
-If the user ID is guessable or can be brute forced, an attacker can change the user ID in the URL and fetch sensitive details of other users.
+If the user ID is guessable or can be brute forced, an attacker can change the user ID in the URL and fetch the sensitive details of other users.

 To prevent this attack, it's essential to never reference an object using a direct reference.
 Instead, applications should use indirect references that are not guessable or predictable.
 For example, an application might use a UUID to reference an object.